Mid-quantile regression for discrete responses: Methods

 \subsection{Theoretical results}

 We first show consistency of $\hat{\beta}(p)$ under general assumptions.
 We then provide its asymptotic distribution.
-Here, we assume that the conditional CDF estimator of \cite{Li2008} is used to obtain $\hat F_{Y|X}(y)$.
+Here, we assume that the conditional CDF estimator of \cite{Li2008} is used to obtain $\hat F_{Y|X}(y|x)$.
 The identity matrix of order $m$ will be denoted by $I_{m}$.
-The proofs of the theorems in this section are given in Appendix A.
+The proofs of the theorems in this section are given in Appendix~\ref{sec:A}.

-\begin{thm} Generate $n$ independent observations from a discrete distribution with parameters satisfying \eqref{eqn:4}.
-Assume that the marginal density of $X$ is strictly positive and that $0<F_{Y|X}(y)<1$.
-Assume also that the kernel $K_{\lambda}(X,x)$ in \eqref{eqn:11} is symmetric, bounded, and compactly supported, and that $n\prod_j \lambda_j \to \infty$, while $\lambda_j\to 0$ for all $j=1,\ldots,q$.
-The interpolation operator is assumed to be deterministic.
-Let $\hat\beta(p)$ denote the solution in \eqref{eqn:7} and let $\beta^{*}(p)$ be its population counterpart.
+\begin{thm} Generate $n$ independent conditional responses from a discrete distribution with parameters satisfying \eqref{eqn:4}.
+Assume that the marginal density of the continuous covariates in $X$ is strictly positive and that $0<F_{Y|X}(y|x)<1$.
+Assume also that the kernel $K_{\lambda}(X,x)$ in \eqref{eqn:6} is symmetric, bounded, and compactly supported, and that $n\prod_j \lambda_j \to \infty$, while $\lambda_j\to 0$ for all $j=1,\ldots,q$.
+For a fixed $p\in (0,1)$, let $\hat\beta(p)$ denote the solution in \eqref{eqn:8} and let $\beta^{*}(p)$ be its population counterpart.